 Pooja has been working extensively in the field of language education.
 She has developed English curricula for schools in Bangalore, Karnataka.
 She has worked with a team of 300+ primary school teachers to lead and implement the step-by-step processes involved in the English language pedagogy and planning.
 Across Delhi and Bangalore, she has worked closely…

-Pranalee is a part of the Institute of Assessment and Accreditation(IAA) team associated with the School of Continuing Education and University Resource centre(SCE-URC).
+Pranalee is a part of Assessment team associated with the School of Continuing Education and University Resource centre(SCE-URC).
 Pranalee has a PhD in Human Development and Childhood Studies from the University of Delhi, Delhi.
-Prior to joining us, she was working on her PhD thesis titled ‘Growing Up in Vaishnavite…
+Prior to joining us, she was working on her PhD thesis titled ‘Growing Up in Vaishnavite Satras Of Majuli, Assam’ that…

-Ronita is a part of the Institute of Assessment and Accreditation (IAA) team associated with the School of Continuing Education and University Resource Center (SCE-URC).
+Ronita is a part of Assessment team associated with the School of Continuing Education and University Resource Center (SCE-URC).
 The fields of assessment and social science pedagogy have been a major focus of her work for more than two decades.
-Among her responsibilities is the development and facilitation of…
+Among her responsibilities is the development and facilitation of courses in assessment and social science…

 Shilpi is working in the University since 2017.
 She has a PhD in Educational Assessment from International Institute of Information Technology, Bangalore.
 Prior to that, she attended Nagpur University for a Bachelor’s degree in Electronics Engineering and Maulana Azad National Institute of Technology, Bhopal for MTech in Digital Communication.
 Shilpi brings in an experience of…